-Paste in the following configuration for the Labjack U3 (USB connected to MM Edge).
+Paste in the following configuration for the Labjack U3 or T4:

-This code tells our system that Pin 0 is execution (InCycle) and Pin 1 is part count (end of Cycle).
-You can also see that there are values to change the threshold voltage (the voltage needed to trigger the state) that can be adjusted in case there is noise in the signal.
+This code tells our system that AIN0 is execution (InCycle) and AIN2 is part count (end of Cycle).
+In this case if the signal on AIN0 exceeds 2 DC volts, the machine is considered active.
+The threshold can be adjusted depending on how high or low the signal to AIN0 may be.
+If the signal on AIN2 rises above and then falls below 3 volts, a part is counted.
 If you have a noisy signal, filters can also be added to the signal.
 Speak to a MachineMetrics support agent for more advanced configurations.

 Once this configuration is complete, save the form.
 It will take up to 5 minutes before the machine starts reporting.